 The reading – at 42nd Street Moon’s Moon Space – is helmed by Rachel Robinson, who recently directed Suessical for Bay Area Musicals.
 Seasoned music-director Jon Gallo will be at piano.
 The cast features Brad Crooker, Josselyn O’Neill, Zac Schuman, Kevin Singer, and Katie Trim.

 After its workshop production at the York Theatre in NYC in Nov.
 2011, Chance – A Musical Play about Love, Risk and Getting it Right – had its world premiere staging at the Alcove Theatre in SF, further expanding into participation in the 2016 "Fresh Fruit Festival" in NYC.

 A gay psychologist and a handsome young rent boy stumble down a unique path to healing when guided by a mysterious Hollywood glamor queen (played by a gender illusionist).
-55 year old Gregory has spent his adult life denying the loss he experienced as a young man during AIDS crisis.
+55 year old Gregory has spent his adult life denying the loss he experienced as a young man during the 80's AIDS crisis.
 After a near-death experience, The Lady appears.
 Is she an inner guide from the Jungian collective unconscious?
 Or a musical hallucination resulting from a small stroke?
-Gregory is pushed out of his solitary reality, by his unlikely muse, and down the rabbit hole of mid-life crisis where he enters into a turbulent, dangerous relationship with a young male escort named ,Chance.,
+Gregory is pushed out of his solitary reality by his unlikely muse, and down the rabbit hole of mid-life crisis where he enters into a turbulent, dangerous relationship with a young male escort named Chance.

 Chance – A Musical Play about Love, Risk and Getting it Right featured Richard Hefner (Gregory) (YouTube viral hit Girls and Boys), Randy Roberts (The Lady) (Gender Illusionist – Randy Roberts LIVE), Ken Lear (Chance) (Naked Boys Singing – NYC).